National League of Professional Base Ball Clubs*

 YearChampion# of Teams

-National League 1870s Season Summary
+National League of Professional Base Ball Clubs 1870s Season Summary

 1880s